 Risks

-There are no foreseeable risks to your participation in this study.
-However, the time commitment of completing the questionnaires may be inconvenient.
+There are no foreseeable risks to your participation in this study, except that you might experience some distress as you reflect on any difficulties you have experienced with eating or with the person completing the group.
+If this occurs, you can contact the Butterfly Foundation (1800 33 4673) for support.
+The time commitment of completing the questionnaires may also be inconvenient.

 Withdraw

 You are free to withdraw from the study at any point and need give no reason or justification for your decision.
 If you wish to withdraw please inform Katharina or Peter in person or via the contact details below.
 If you choose to withdraw your de-identified information from completed questionnaires may still be used by Katharina Targowski in her analysis.
 A follow-up phone call will be provided to you to provide you with other support services if you require.
 All participant data will be stored at Curtin University for a minimum of seven years following the study, after which it will be destroyed.
 A de-identified electronic database may be stored at the Curtin University data repository.
+If this occurs, this de-identified database may be used by other researchers to verify the findings, to combine data with studies conducted by other researchers to compare outcomes, or to conduct additional analyses that answer additional questions that can inform future services for carers.

 How do I sign up for the study?